Everything you need to know about Treatwell Pet Care, our team, and our membership plans.

 If your pet requires x-rays, surgery, dentistry, or other specialized treatment, we will help you with the referral process to make sure you get to the veterinary facility that is best equipped to deal with your pet’s specific situation.

 If you think your pet is in crisis, please call or drive directly to one of the local 24-hour emergency clinics in your city.

 Due to the nature of in-home care, we are not always able to provide the treatment your pet might require in a serious emergency, but we are able to deal with many minor emergencies in the comfort of your own home.
 If you’re not sure whether your pet’s situation is urgent, please call us, and we will help you decide on the best course of treatment.
-After hours, our members can also call Whisker Docs or other provider for telehealth decision support, and we will reimburse you for the cost of the call.
+After hours, our members can also contact Healthy Pets at no additional cost to get advice from a licensed veterinarian in Ontario.
+Read more about this benefit in our blog.